 This is not a sport for the faint-hearted: Racing along on skis, pulled by semi-wild reindeer galloping at more than 50 kilometres per hour over a frozen lake in Finnish Lapland.

-The winter reindeer racing season in Finnish Lapland culminates in the King of Reindeer race event held in Inari, 350 kilometres north of the Arctic Circle, at the beginning of April (April 5–6 in 2014), when Lapland’s forests and lakes are still covered with a thick blanket of snow and ice.
+The winter reindeer racing season in Finnish Lapland culminates in the King of Reindeer race event held in Inari, 350 kilometres north of the Arctic Circle, at the beginning of April, when Lapland’s forests and lakes are still covered with a thick blanket of snow and ice.

 “This annual event is one of the highlights of the year for reindeer herders from all over Lapland, and for the village of Inari,” says Anne Ollila, head of the Finnish Reindeer Herders’ Association.
 “More than 1,000 people come to watch the races every year, since they are the final big competition of the three-month reindeer racing season.”